 Following a traumatic event, some people experience Post-Traumatic Stress (PTS).
-PTS is not Post Traumatic Stress Disorder (PTSD).
+PTS is not Post-Traumatic Stress Disorder (PTSD).
 The latter occurs when an individual experiences persistent and significant symptoms of post-traumatic stress for a minimum of one month.

 It’s easy to confuse PTS and PTSD because of the similar names, and there is considerable overlap in the symptoms between the two conditions.
 Both are associated with feeling fearful and/or nervous, avoiding the activity or place associated with the traumatic event, and nightmares.
-However, there are significant differences in symptom intensity, duration and treatment.
+However, there are significant differences in symptom intensity, duration, and treatment.

 PTS is a common and often adaptive response to experiencing a traumatic or stressful event, such as a car accident or the more unusual events of military combat or kidnapping.
-Nearly everyone who faces a scary situation will display at least a few signs of PST, because the brain is hard-wired to tell the body to tense the muscles, breathe faster and pump more blood when we’re under intense stress.
+Nearly everyone who faces a scary situation will display at least a few signs of PTS because the brain is hard-wired to tell the body to tense the muscles, breathe faster and pump more blood when we’re under intense stress.
 This “fight-or-flight” response prepares the body to deal with a threat or challenge in the environment by pumping more blood and oxygen to the muscles, and it shuts down non-critical functions like digestion.
 The fight-or-flight response is considered a normal reflex during and even after a traumatic event.

 1) Re-experiencing Symptoms

 - Flashbacks.
-A flashback is more than a memory—it’s as though a person is reliving a traumatic event–and includes emotional and physical experiences, such as crying, increased heart rate (tachycardia) and sweating.
+A flashback is more than a memory—it’s as though a person is reliving a traumatic event—and includes emotional and physical experiences, such as crying, increased heart rate (tachycardia), and sweating

 - Bad dreams or night terrors